Mobirise

 UX/UI Designer, & Sound Designer

-Anthony Armstrong is a self-published game developer, with focus in UX/UI design, sound design, and overall game development, working in both Unity3D and Unreal Engine.
+Anthony Armstrong is a self-published game developer, with focus in UX/UI design, sound design, and overall game development, currently employed as a UI Integrator/Tech Artist at Ubisoft Toronto.

 In 2018, Anthony graduated from Toronto Film School with honors, having completed two capstone games, with one, Project Vanish, winning awards at the 2018 Festival of Films.
 Later, going on to obtain a BBA in Project management, gaining a deeper understanding of the development lifecycle and Agile projects using SCRUM & KANBAN.

-Now, Anthony develops and produces solo projects and collaborations with other small studios, like indie studio Idea Muscle, working primarily as a consultant and UX/UI Designer, under his own studio Green Army Games.
+Anthony developed and produced solo projects and collaborations with other small studios, like indie studio Idea Muscle, working primarily as a consultant and UX/UI Designer, through his indie studio, Green Army Games.

 "I love paying attention to the finer details of games, how they flow from title to finish, how they sound, and all the ways developers speak through the art they make.
 I've been a musician, a soldier, a fine dining server, and a laborer, which gave me a unique toolset for game design, and I love putting those tools to work!"